sSODAs/CNN-Face-Mask-Detection/README.md

 <img src="images/preview.png" width="400">

-A complete face mask detection system built using a custom-trained Convolutional Neural Network (CNN) with advanced image preprocessing and real-time inference support.
+A complete face mask detection system built using a **custom-trained Convolutional Neural Network (CNN)** with advanced image preprocessing and real-time inference support.

-This project was developed as part of an academic course and demonstrates the full pipeline — from dataset preparation and model training to evaluation and webcam-based deployment.
+This project was developed as part of an academic course and demonstrates the full pipeline from dataset preparation and model training to evaluation and webcam-based deployment.

 ## Overview?
 This project aims to detect whether a person is wearing a face mask or not using image-based classification.

-Key characteristics:
+**Key characteristics:**
 - CNN model trained from scratch (binary classification)
 - Robust preprocessing to handle varying lighting conditions
 - Dataset balancing and augmentation to reduce overfitting